Saturday Secret Matinees, 2022 edition

 It's official: our annual series returns this winter.
 See a thrilling movie serial the way it was intended: in weekly installments, along with a (secret) classic feature film.

 Details forthcoming!
 Watch this space and our social media channels for updates.

 The Sprocket Society seeks to cultivate the love of the mechanical cinema, its arts and sciences, and to encourage film preservation by bringing film and its history to the public through screenings, educational activities, and our own archival efforts.

 Founded in 2007, we have produced film screenings in Seattle since 2008, with programs ranging from silent film to documentaries, experimental cinema to the Secret Matinee series (complete with weekly serial episodes), and more.
-In 2012, our first branch chapter was formed in Austin, Texas.

 To receive announcements of upcoming events subscribe to our email list by inquiring at sprocketsociety [at] gmail [dot] com.
 We also have an official Facebook page.

-Past Programs by The Sprocket Society Have Included:
+Past programs by The Sprocket Society have included:

 - Breakaway: Films by Bruce Conner, 1958-2004 — Brilliant and influential experimental works made primarily with found footage.

 - The Heart of Life — Robert Enrico's stunning trilogy of award-winning films based on Ambrose Bierce short stories.